tschuehly/spring-view-component/README.md

 }
 ```

-And te HTML Template, you can use [Thymeleaf](https://thymeleaf.org)
+And for the HTML Template, you can use [Thymeleaf](https://thymeleaf.org)

 ````html
 // HomeViewComponent.html